dpfu/danielpfurtscheller.com/content/home/about.md

 +++

-# Biography
+# Hi!

-Daniel Pfurtscheller is a researcher at the University of Innsbruck.
-His research interests include media linguistics, news language, multimodality, and visual communication.
+I am researcher at the University of Innsbruck interested in media linguistics, multimodality, news language and visual communication.